ActiveThis profile is actively maintained

 About Industrial and Commercial Bank of China (ICBC)

 The Industrial and Commercial Bank of China (ICBC) is a joint-stock commercial bank based in the People's Republic of China.
-Founded in 1984, ICBC overtook Citi to become the world's largest bank by asset value in 2007, a position it retained in 2017.
+Founded in 1984, ICBC overtook Citi to become the world's largest bank by asset value in 2007, a position it retained in 2019.
 ICBC has expanded its operations outside of China through mergers and acquisitions, as well as registering branch offices in foreign countries.
 In 2007, ICBC acquired PT.
 Bank Indonesia and Heng Seng Bank, as well as a 20% stake in Standard Bank of South Africa.
 It also set up offices in Russia, Dubai, Doha, Sydney and New York.

 55 Fuxingmennei Avenue, Xicheng District

-Chairman and CEO
+Chairman and Executive Director

-CSR Report 2017|
+CSR Report 2020|

 listed on Hong Kong Stock Exchange & Shanghai Stock Exchange